roots/docs/radicle/local-development.md

 * [Lando](https://lando.dev/)
 * [Trellis](https://roots.io/trellis/)

+[Laravel Valet](https://laravel.com/docs/10.x/valet) also supports Radicle sites with no config required.

-Neither of these are a requirement, and any local development tool can be used with Radicle as long as you set your document root to the `public` directory.
+These tools aren't a requirement to use Radicle.
+Any local development tool can be used with as long as you set your document root to the `public` directory.
 You will also need to:

 1. Run `yarn && yarn build`
 1. Run `composer install`